canonical/k8s-snap/docs/src/snap/howto/backup-restore.md

 sudo mv velero-v1.14.0-linux-amd64/velero /usr/local/bin/velero
 ```

-Before installing Velero, we export the kubeconfig file using the `config`
+Before installing Velero into the cluster, we export the kubeconfig file using
-command.
+the `config` command.

 ```bash
 mkdir -p $HOME/.kube
 sudo k8s kubectl config view --raw > $HOME/.kube/config
 ```

 We also export the MinIO credentials so we can provide them to Velero.
+Be aware
+that MinIO is used as an S3 bucket replacement for AWS S3, hence the
+credentials look like they require aws values.
+This is merely the nomenclature
+for accessing the S3 bucket in MinIO.

 ```bash
 ACCESS_KEY=$(sudo k8s kubectl -n velero get secret -l app=minio -o jsonpath="{.items[0].data.rootUser}" | base64 --decode)